-Papa Pomodoro Soup with Homemade Croutons
+Papa Pomodoro Soup (Hearty Tomato Soup)

 Winter in New England is very nostalgic for many people, myself included.
 While I long for the days of gazing out toward the Pacific while basking in the glow of the sun in Costa Rica, I still walk around in awe of my surroundings in New England.
 Whether its the blooming hydrangeas on Cape Cod in the summer, the vibrant colors of fall everywhere you look or the snow-coated pine trees and gorgeous winding roads of the town I live in, you just can't beat it.

 Now that it's winter, there's only one thing on my mind...soups and stews.

 Since I work outside most of the day, there is nothing better than coming home and settling in to a big bowl of piping hot soup.
 Especially one that takes zero effort and couldn't be healthier, like my Papa Pomodoro Soup with Homemade Croutons.

 I first made a recipe similar to this from Ina Garten, one of my favorite chefs of all time.
 I have since adapted it into my own recipe and love it more every time I make it.
 But to be clear, this is not your typical Campbells tomato soup.
 Papa Pomodoro is an Italian-style tomato soup that's thicker and made with crushed tomatoes, not pureed tomatoes.
 It's made with lots of garlic, onion, fennel, carrot and basil.

 Sometimes I throw in some crispy pancetta, other times I keep it vegetarian, but always, always with wine.

 The croutons are Ryan's favorite and always the first to go, so I have to hide them so Ryan can't always find them!
 Just a quick 20 minutes (10 on each side) in the oven and voila!
 Delicious, crunchy croutons that are perfect for tomato soup.